mhoffrog/onedev-manual/pages/use-certificate-from-well-known-issuer.md

-# Use Certificate from Well-Known Issuer (without reverse proxy)
+# Use Certificate from Well-Known Issuer
 ---------

 1. Run below command to generate pkcs keystore file from your certificate and private key: